 “An amazing community project run by knowledgeable and friendly people.”

-The Arisaig Community Trust took over the Land, Sea and Islands Centre in 2012 and we’ve been going from strength-to-strength ever since.
+The Arisaig Community Trust took over responsibility for the Land, Sea and Islands Centre in 2012 and we’ve been going from strength-to-strength ever since.
 In 2015 the centre was completely refurbished to high environmental standards and has become a firm favourite with visitors and local residents, partly because it’s so bright, warm and welcoming!

 The Land, Sea & Islands Centre is entirely community owned and run.
 We have one part-time employee, but the rest of our staff give their time cheerfully and voluntarily.